-Collective is delighted to present a new exhibition by Satellites Programme participant Becky Šik.
-Central to this immersive installation is Mercury, a new experimental moving image work.
+Collective was delighted to present a new exhibition by Satellites Programme participant Becky Šik.
+Central to this immersive installation was Mercury, a new experimental moving image work.
 The film interlaces a fragmented narrative using a mix of digital and 16mm footage with an evocative resonating soundtrack (composed with homemade magnetic instruments) and is presented with a sculptural screen and bench.

 The film is structured through rhythm and association and uses an array of high production source material.
 Combining anatomical photographs and night-video of bats; two stories of a hobbyist magnet-fisher dredging below the surface of a canal and an amateur satellite tracker listening out into space; and scientific and philosophic reflections on the nature of communication.

 Concepts of ‘echo’ are central to the film, used as both metaphor and audio effect; as locating device and editing strategy.
 The echoes in Mercury contribute to an immersive layering in the work; a series of calls and responses that build on the physics of echoes being produced through surface and reflection.